 You can see current and proposed station footprints and track alignments in GeoOttawa.
 Go to More layers… and select Rail Implementation Office at the very bottom (below Miscellaneous). http://maps.ottawa.ca/geoottawa/ Note that GeoOttawa requires Flash.

-but there is also information at http://www.octranspo.com/ready4rail/
+There is also general information at https://www.octranspo.com/en/ready-for-rail/

 In renaming and rebranding the lines there may be some confusion.
 Previously O-Train referred just to the north-south train, now it is used for the entire system.
 Also previously route 1 and route 2 were downtown core frequent buses.
 Route 1 was changed to route 6, and route 2 basically ended up as two routes, the 11 and the 12.